MakieOrg/Website/src/blogposts/makie-showcases/post.md

 ## [NDViewer](https://github.com/MakieOrg/NDViewer.jl)

-NDViewer is an early-stage prototype from the Makie team, aimed at exploring multidimensional datasets.
+NDViewer is an early-stage prototype created by the Makie team at [JuliaEO 2024](https://www.aircentre.org/the-juliaeo-2024-workshop), aimed at exploring multidimensional datasets.
 It supports loading [YAXArrays](https://github.com/JuliaDataCubes/YAXArrays.jl) and most other Julia array types and it uses a simple YAML syntax for defining slices and plots, making it easier to create custom dataset viewers.

 Key features include: